 There are additional costs to using the eSIM feature, but you’ll find them far less onerous than the normal plans offered by carriers.

-how to make or answer a phone call on Apple Watch.
+For more information read: How to make or answer a phone call on Apple Watch.

-how to use Apple Maps on Apple watch for all you need to know.
+See how to use Apple Maps on Apple watch for all you need to know.